obonaventure/cnp3/book-2nd/principles/naming.rst

 Each root nameserver maintains the list [#froot]_ of all the nameservers that are responsible for each of the top-level domain names and their IP addresses [#frootv6]_.
 All root nameservers are synchronised and provide the same answers.
 By querying any of the root nameservers, a DNS client can obtain the nameserver that is responsible for any top-level-domain name.
 From this nameserver, it is possible to resolve any domain name.

 To be able to contact the root nameservers, each DNS client must know their IP addresses.
-This implies, that DNS clients must maintain an up-to-date list of the IP addresses of the root nameservers [#fnamed.root]_.
+This implies, that DNS clients must maintain an up-to-date list of the IP addresses of the root nameservers.
 Without this list, it is impossible to contact the root nameservers.
 Forcing all Internet hosts to maintain the most recent version of this list would be difficult from an operational point of view.
 To solve this problem, the designers of the DNS introduced a special type of DNS server : the DNS resolvers.
 A :term:`resolver` is a server that provides the name resolution service for a set of clients.
 A network usually contains a few resolvers.
 Each host in these networks is configured to send all its DNS queries via one of its local resolvers.
 These queries are called `recursive queries` as the :term:`resolver` must recurse through the hierarchy of nameservers to obtain the `answer`.

 DNS resolvers have several advantages over letting each Internet host query directly nameservers.
 Firstly, regular Internet hosts do not need to maintain the up-to-date list of the IP addresses of the root servers.
 Secondly, regular Internet hosts do not need to send queries to nameservers all over the Internet.
 Furthermore, as a DNS resolver serves a large number of hosts, it can cache the received answers.
 This allows the resolver to quickly return answers for popular DNS queries and reduces the load on all DNS servers [JSBM2002]_.